Short form cricket: Six-a-side cricket

-Six-a-side Cricket is a very short form of the sport designed to be played by teams of only six players.
+Six-a-side cricket is a very short form of the sport designed to be played by teams of only six players.
 Each team receives one innings, with a maximum of only five overs.
-Naturally, with far fewer fielders, runs are much easier to score, and sixes matches are typically frenetic affairs.
+Naturally, with far fewer fielders, runs are much easier to score, and the sixes matches are typically frenetic affairs.
 As the games last less than an hour, sixes cricket is typically played in a tournament format with multiple teams competing at the same ground.

 Other major changes to the Laws of Cricket include: